FrasSmith/frassmith.github.io/_posts/2020-03-27-wallpaper-weekly-1.md

 I captured this last weekend on a walk through the French Concession in Shanghai.
 I wasn't paying attention, but the area of white, where the blue-grey paint had flaked off caught my eye in passing.
 I doubled back and took a quick snap.
 Once I got home, all that I did to process it was to crop to 16:9 ratio and add a slight vignette.

+This wallpaper, and all of my other wallpapers, is available for free download.
+You can view the whole set [here](https://tramfishers.com/wallpapers).